Updated October 9, 2019.

 - In addition to base rent, the lease may require you to pay common area maintenance charges (“CAM charges”) for the mall or center, your pro rata share of the real estate taxes and insurance for the mall or center, and your pro rata share of HVAC and trash removal.

-- You must purchase certain equipment meeting the franchisor’s specifications to be used in the Cafe, including ice machine, refrigerator, walk-in cooler and freezer, oven, coffee brewer, espresso machine, ice cream display, work tables, shelving, and other items including smallwares.
+- You must purchase certain equipment meeting the franchisor’s specifications to be used in the Cafe, including an ice machine, refrigerator, walk-in cooler and freezer, oven, coffee brewer, espresso machine, ice cream display, Android or Apple tablet, work tables, shelving, and other items including small wares.

 - The franchisor has established relationships with equipment vendors for certain equipment used in the Cafe that meets the franchisor’s specifications.
 The franchisor does not require you to purchase from these vendors.

-- These amounts represent your cost for menu boards, menu panels, graphics, graphics hardware, neon logo, and descriptive signs.
+- These amounts represent your cost for digital menu boards, graphics, graphics hardware, neon logo, and descriptive signs.
 Each mall or center has different restrictions it places on interior and exterior signage that may affect your costs.

 - These amounts represent your initial inventory of food supplies, cups and paper goods, and gift cards for use in the first month of operating the franchise business.